-6.1.6 Approved Exploration Plan of Operations with Ten Drill Sites, Exploration Plans
+5.1.6 Approved Exploration Plan of Operations with Ten Drill Sites, Exploration Plans

-On April 8, 2020, the Company announced that it submitted an Exploration Plan of Operations ("the Plan") to the USFS in furtherance of the Company's planned drill program at the Caldera gold project, Nevada.
+On April 8, 2020, the Company announced that it submitted the Plan to the USFS in furtherance of the Company's planned drill program at the Caldera gold project, Nevada.
 The Plan includes up to 10 drill targets in five separate mineralized areas.